syncfusion-content/winui-docs/winui/Calendar-Date-Picker/Getting-Started.md

 Since, the default value of `EditMode` property is **Mask**, each input numbers entered in editor are automatically validated with the `DisplayDateFormat`'s formats and the proper value is assigned in current field.
 Then, focus will move to next input field of the date format.

 If you want to perform the validation after the user completely entered their date inputs, set the [EditMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_EditMode) property value as **Normal**.
 Then, the entered date value is validated with the `DisplayDateFormat` property value by pressing the `Enter` key or lost focus.
-If the entered value does not match the `DisplayDateFormat` property, the previously selected date value is set to the `SelectedDate` property.
+If the entered value does not suit the `DisplayDateFormat` property, the previously selected date value is set to the `SelectedDate` property.

 {% tabs %}
 {% highlight xaml tabtitle="MainWindow.xaml" hl_lines="2" %}